 The European Union (EU) has struggled to find a common policy to tackle the migration issue.
 Rescue operations are usually followed by disagreements between member states to determine where the people could disembark.

 In 2021, a total of 31,456 migrants, including women and children, were rescued, while 509 died and 831 went missing on the central Mediterranean route.

-The North African country has been mired in insecurity and turmoil since a NATO-backed uprising killed the country’s long-time leader Moammar Gaddafi in 2011, making it a preferred point of departure for migrants who want to cross the Mediterranean Sea to European shores.
+Libya has been suffering insecurity and chaos since the fall of Moammar Gaddafi in 2011.
+This has made it the preferred point of departure for migrants who want to cross to European shores.

 Human traffickers have benefited from the chaos in the oil-rich nation, and smuggled migrants across the country’s perilous borders.
 Human traffickers pack people into ill-equipped rubber boats, and then embark on risky voyages through the tumultuous Mediterranean sea.